melvincarvalho/solid-notes/ubuntu-1804.md

 Testing setup on ubuntu 18.04

-Provider scaleway

 ### 1. Instance prep {#1-instance-prep�}

 **Select A Server**

 Scaleway offers a number of servers.
-At time of writing it is possible to run a server with unmetered bandwidth, 50 GB of storage and running Ubuntu 16.04 for 2.99 EUR per month.
+At time of writing it is possible to run a server with unmetered bandwidth, 50 GB of storage and running Ubuntu 18.04 for 3.99 EUR per month.
 This is the target used in this guide.

 **Log in to the machine**